top of page

 Grows 2-6" tall and spreads to form mats.

-Prefers full sun and adapts to dappled shade resulting in fewer fruits.
+Prefers full sun and adapts to dappled shade, which results in fewer fruits.

 Prefers moist to average, well-drained, acidic soils and tolerates occasional flooding.